|

 How To Make Corn Fritters with Jalapeno and Applewood Smoked Cheddar

-1. Mix the milk and eggs until well combined.
+mix the milk and eggs

-How To make Corn Fritters on a Blackstone Griddle
+How To Make Corn Fritters on a Blackstone Griddle

 Chef Jenn’s Tips